IB Diploma Programme

 The school adopts a, generally, non-selective admissions policy for the IB DP Programme based on the premise that all students stand to benefit by the strong programme and everyone should be allowed to strive to reach their own potential (see ADMISSION TO THE IB PROGRAMME).

 The major aim of the IB Diploma at ISA is to help students develop into life-long learners and confident, internationally-minded individuals.
 Since 1972 ISA has always implemented academic programmes, which provide opportunities and experiences that develop the whole individual.
-The introduction of the IB Diploma in 2000 simply reinforced many of the features, which the academic programmes at ISA were already designed to bring out and nurture in students in order to make them Knowledgeable, Communicators, Positive, Caring, Open-minded, Ethical, Balanced and Reflective individuals.
+The introduction of the IB Diploma in 2000 simply reinforced many of the features, which the academic programmes at ISA were already designed to bring out and nurture in students.